-The new novel from visionary SF writer Kim Stanley Robinson tells the compelling story of the first colony on the moon
+Kim Stanley Robinson's highly acclaimed new novel, set thirty years from now, tells the story of the first colony on the moon

 It is also the first visit for celebrity travel reporter Ta Shu.
-He has contacts and influence, but he too will find that the moon can be a perilous place for any traveler.
+He has contacts and influence, but he too will find that the moon can be a perilous place for any traveller.

 Recent titles by Kim Stanley Robinson: